Can You Buy French Real Estate with Cryptocurrency?

 Cryptocurrency vs Legal Tender

 The French Civil Code stipulates that payments in France must be made in Euros.
 Cryptocurrencies are not legal tender in France.
-According to Article 1343‑3 of the French Civil Code, updated by Ordinance No. 2016‑131 and later amended by Law No. 2018‑287, here’s our translated version in English language:
+According to Article 1343‑3 of the French Civil Code, updated by Ordinance No. 2016‑131 and later amended by Law No. 2018‑287, here’s our translated version in English:

 « In France, the payment of a monetary obligation is made in euros.
-However, payment can be made in another currency if the obligation is thus denominated and arises from an international operation or a foreign judgment.
-The parties may agree that payment will be made in a foreign currency if it occurs between professionals, provided that the use of a foreign currency is commonly accepted for the operation in question. »
+However, payment can be made in another currency if the obligation is denominated in that currency and arises from an international operation or a foreign judgment.
+The parties may agree that payment will be made in a foreign currency if the transaction is between professionals, provided that the use of a foreign currency is commonly accepted for the operation in question. »

 You can consult the full text on Légifrance, the official French government portal for legal matters and texts.
 The relevant section is under Article 1343‑3, Code civil.